 The useful life of the asset = 10 years

 Under the straight-line method, the useful life of 10 years means that the asset will depreciate at the rate of 10% of the cost of an asset.
-Therefore, under the double declining method, the 10% straight line depreciation rate is double to 20%.
-However, the 20% will be multiplied with the book value of the asset at the beginning of the period, not with the original cost of the fixtures.
+Therefore, under the double-declining method, the 10% straight-line depreciation rate is double to 20%.
+However, the 20% will be multiplied with the book value of the asset at the beginning of the period, not by the original cost of the fixtures.

 Depreciation A/c Dr. $40000

 The book value of fixtures at the beginning of the 2nd year is $160000, which is the cost of fixtures minus the accumulated depreciation of $40000 of year 1.
 Now multiply the $160000 with 20% the result is $32000, which is the depreciation for the second year.

 At the beginning of the third year, the book value of fixtures is $128000 (200000-40000-32000).
 Now by multiplying $128000 by 20%, the result is $25600, which will be the depreciation for the third year.